-The Settings screen of contains global configuration which is common for all presets.
-The configuration can be stored using the Save button or reset to defaults.
+The Settings screen c contains global configuration which is common for all presets.
+The configuration can be stored using the Save button, reloaded from memory using the Load button or reset to defaults using the Default button.

 5.3.1 MIDI configuration